 The tree itself is a symbol for everything about our Christmas.
 It means our family gathers around it, we unbox old ornaments and share memories, we drink hot cocoa and listen to Christmas songs on Spotify, all while working diligently to fill the tree — recalling that one time that we overloaded one side of the tree, causing it to tip over.

 All of those memories are triggered by virtue of simply putting the tree in the living room.

 Consider the symbols that humans instantly recognize and what they've meant over the years.
 The aquila was the golden standard carried by each Roman legion.
 The gold eagle not only represented each legion but the honor of Rome itself.
 If they lost a standard, it was considered a grave offense.

 Royal Warrants are marks of excellence granted to companies that provide products and services to Queen Elizabeth II, the Duke of Edinburgh, and the Prince of Wales.
 Grantees are entitled to display the royal arms on their products or places of business, thus demonstrating that they're highly sought-after brands.

 The Nike swoosh, the Apple logo, and even audio logos such as Netflix’s “ta-DUM,” Law & Order’s “DUN-DUN,” or HBO’s ident are all powerful symbols.
 We know what's coming or what's expected when we see them.

 The choices we make, the habits we form, the traditions we build are all connected to symbolism, whether we realize it or not.

 To put it another way, everything communicates.

-And as leaders tasked with communicating to our stakeholders, whether they're employees, customers, investors, the public, friends or family members, every word we utter and every setting we're in will be scrutinized.
+And as leaders tasked with communicating to our stakeholders, whether they’re employees, customers, investors, the public, or friends and family members, every word we utter and every setting we’re in will be scrutinized.

 An iconic landmark lends its name